Docet site FAQs:

 - You should summarise your discussions around each question and refer to the course content and supporting reference materials.

 - Whilst your answers don’t need to be very extensive they do need to provide enough detail to clearly demonstrate that you have:

-- Extremely brief or one word responses may not be deemed sufficient for CET purposes.
+- Extremely brief or one word responses may not be deemed sufficient for CPD purposes.

 - To ensure your response can be effectively reviewed, please write clear answers using UK terminology.

 - If the person you are discussing the exercise with expresses any views contrary to your own, you should include mention of this in your response, along with a brief explanation as to how your views differ.